roseengineering/openstack-playbooks/README.md

 Run "bash list.sh" to show your running instances.
 Run "bash kill.sh" will kill an instance.
 To create an instance run either "bash ubuntu.sh" or "bash debian.sh".
-The script nvidia.sh will create a ubuntu based instance with an nvidia card attached.
+The script nvidia.sh will create a ubuntu based instance with an Nvidia card attached.
 (The nvidia card must be whitelisted in /etc/nova/nova.conf on the controller.
 At the moment only the 1050Ti and 750Ti cards are whitelisted.)